-Foreign markets represented approximately 7% of our revenues in 2012 and 19% of our revenues for the six months ended June 30, 2013.
+Foreign markets represented approximately 7% of our revenues in 2012.
 We are working to expand market penetration, particularly in Europe and Asia.
 Any such expansion will subject us to the possibility of new business risks, including:

-- failure to fulfill foreign regulatory requirements, if applicable, to market our products; - availability of, and changes in, reimbursement within prevailing foreign health care payment systems; - adapting to the differing business practices and laws in foreign countries; - difficulties in managing foreign relationships and operations, including any relationships that we establish with foreign distributors or sales or marketing agents; - limited protection for intellectual property rights in some countries; - difficulty in collecting accounts receivable and longer collection periods; - costs of enforcing contractual obligations in foreign jurisdictions; - recessions in economies outside of the United States; - political instability and unexpected changes in diplomatic and trade relationships;
+- failure to fulfill foreign regulatory requirements, if applicable, to market our products; - · availability of, and changes in, reimbursement within prevailing foreign health care payment systems; - · adapting to the differing business practices and laws in foreign countries; - difficulties in managing foreign relationships and operations, including any relationships that we establish with foreign distributors or sales or marketing agents; - limited protection for intellectual property rights in some countries; - difficulty in collecting accounts receivable and longer collection periods; - · costs of enforcing contractual obligations in foreign jurisdictions; - · recessions in economies outside of the United States; - · political instability and unexpected changes in diplomatic and trade relationships;